btnwtn/website/data/articles/higher-order-components-for-beginners.md

 //=> <h1>WHATEVER!</h1>
 ```

-You can return a Stateful Component because classes in Javascript are syntax sugar for functions.
+You can also return a Stateful Component, because classes in Javascript are syntax sugar for functions.
 This allows you to hook into React Lifecycle methods like `componentDidMount`.
 This is where HOCs become really useful.
 We can now do things like pass down the result of an HTTP request as props to a Functional Component.

 ```js
 const withGists = (PassedComponent) =>